TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Experiments

 \subsubsection{Collision Avoidance Performance}

 Table~\ref{tab:col_rate} reports $\mathrm{Col}$ across datasets and forecasting horizons.
 Compared with MoFlow, TIGFlow-GRPO achieves lower collision rates in 23 of the 24 dataset-horizon settings.
-The reduction is more pronounced at longer horizons, where collision risk becomes increasingly sensitive to accumulated trajectory errors.
+The gains become more pronounced at longer horizons, where accumulated trajectory errors are more likely to lead to unsafe interactions.
 At the $4.8\text{s}$ horizon, $\mathrm{Col}$ decreases from 19.74\% to 12.29\% on SDD, from 9.63\% to 4.95\% on HOTEL, and from 16.54\% to 12.03\% on ZARA2.
-Averaged over all dataset-horizon pairs, $\mathrm{Col}$ drops from 8.72\% to 6.45\%, indicating better social compliance beyond what displacement errors alone can capture.
-The only minor exception appears on ETH at the $1.2\text{s}$ horizon, where the difference is small at 0.61\% versus 0.55\%.
-Overall, these results suggest that Flow-GRPO reduces collision-prone predictions and produces safer trajectory distributions, especially over extended horizons.
+Averaged over all dataset-horizon pairs, $\mathrm{Col}$ drops from 8.72\% to 6.45\%, indicating improved social compliance beyond what displacement errors alone can reflect.
+The only minor exception occurs on ETH at the $1.2\text{s}$ horizon, where the two results are nearly identical at 0.61\% and 0.55\%.
+Overall, these results show that Flow-GRPO consistently suppresses collision-prone samples and yields safer trajectory distributions, especially for longer-horizon forecasting.